About Me

 Over the years, I’ve worked with college students, veterans, families, teens, and individuals with disabilities.
 When I work with people, my goal is to provide support, training, and guidance to help them with life adjustments and navigate career transitions to find meaningful work.

-My current focus is on guiding students to find their first jobs, and on helping working professionals redefine their career and job paths to adapt to an evolving chaotic job a market and the AI’s influence on redefining work.
+My current focus is on guiding students to find their first jobs, helping working professionals redefine their career and job paths to adapt to an evolving, chaotic job market, and examining AI’s influence on work transformations.

-When I’m not working, I spend time with my family and cats, exploring the outdoors, binging on Netflix, and working with different crafts.
+When I’m not working, I spend time with my family and cats, exploring the outdoors, doing stained glass, and archery.